Hey Sketchers!

-But we live in the real world, and as professionals industrial designers, our job is to create a better world, a better reality for people.
-It’s our mission as designers.
+But as future industrial designers, our awesome job is to create a better world for people.

 10 Tips for Industrial Design Students Who Want to Be Successful